-After I prepared Holige successfully, I asked my friends to suggest me an easy lunch menu idea for Ugadi festival.
+After I prepared Holige successfully, I asked my friends to suggest me an easy lunch menu idea for Ugadi festival food items.
 Based on their suggestions, I made Obbattu, Obbattu saaru, Mavinakayi chitranna, Mysore Bonda, Beans palya, Shavige payasa, dal, plain rice and the most popular Kosambari recipe.
 Also Megha suggested me a very easy recipe for Obbattu saaru.

 As I had made Obbattu in the previous day, making this menu was easy for me.
 In this post, I have shared the recipes of Kosambari( using moong dal ) and beans palya.
 I have made a separate post for Obbattu saaru and Mavinakayi chitranna.
 I have given links for all these recipes below.
 Please check it.
 Ok, Now lets see this yummy Karnataka lunch menu recipes for Ugadi festival.